aionnetwork/aion-docs/aion-virtual-machine/contract-fundamentals/variable-types.md

 For the most part, variables and types work in the same way as they do in regular Java applications.
 However, there are a few caveats you should know about.

 Here's a quick overview of the types available, as well as their Maven and Aion IntelliJ Plugin type selectors.
-Also note that the `Address` and `String` types cannot be using in two dimensional arrays.
+Also, note that the `Address` and `String` types cannot be used in two-dimensional arrays.

 | Type | Inline Selector | Inline Maven / IntelliJ Example | Two Dimension Array Available? |
 | ---- | -------- | ------- | ----- |